 Please note that the following is general information for our Pastors' Forums.
 Prices and locations may change depending on the event.
 Please contact us at (800) 294-2774 for more information.

 You may consider your cancelled check or credit card statement to be confirmation of your registration.
 Event tickets will not be mailed.
 Online registrations will receive an email confirmation.
-Cancellations must be received 5 business days prior to the event to receive a refund less a $10 processing fee.
-Due to planning involved, cancellations made within five business days of the seminar will not be refunded.

 Take Rte.
 128 North (toward Gloucester) to Exit 17 (Grapevine Road).
 Turn left off of the exit ramp and continue past Gordon College.
 Take your first right onto Rte.
 22 (Rubbly Road).
 Turn left at the first stop sign (Essex Street).
 The entrance to Gordon-Conwell Theological Seminary will be 200 yards ahead on the right.
 Follow Billy Graham Way to the Academic Center or follow the conference signs.

 For more directions to campus, click here.